-When holding the acceptable fraud rate at 3 basis points (bps) or 3 fraud occurrences out of 10,000 transactions, Prove’s combination of cryptography and Machine Learning is expected to provide an 86% pass rate versus the 74% achieved by RBA alone.
-However, one financial services company was able to exceed expectations and achieved a 92% pass rate with 3bps of fraud when using Prove’s cryptographic authentication model.
+When holding the acceptable fraud rate at 3.3 basis points (bps) or 3.3 fraud occurrences out of 10,000 transactions, Prove’s combination of cryptography and Machine Learning is expected to provide an 92% pass rate versus the 77% achieved by RBA alone.
+One financial services company that implemented Prove’s cryptographic authentication model commented:

 The next graph shows the fraud capture rate versus the review rate as an alternative way of illustrating the power of adding machine learning to cryptography.
 It shows that within the 10% riskiest portion of the population, Prove’s model can capture 57% of the fraud versus the RBA’s 45%.